-- Thursday of the Thirty-Second Week in Ordinary Time
+- Wednesday of the Second Week in Ordinary Time

 © 1980-Present.
 The Legion of Christ, Incorporated.
 All rights reserved.
 Reproduced with Permission of Copyright Owner.